MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 uid: microsoft.quantum.guide.host-programs
 ---

-# Running Q#: standalone applications vs. host programs
+# Run Q# with standalone applications or host programs

 One of the Quantum Development Kit's greatest strengths is its flexibility across platforms and development environments.
 However, this also means that new Q# users may find themselves confused or overwhelmed by the numerous options found in the [install guide](xref:microsoft.quantum.install).